amrcs92/Simple-CRUD-Request/README.md

 if you want to use migrate command: php artisan migrate you will insert some records into tables prefer to use this step below:

-import the SQL file in root project if you want to see the project working
+import the SQL file (request_task.sql) in root project if you want to see the project working make sure on creating the database make collation utf8mb4_unicode_ci

 Additional steps (optional): for local server ex: Xampp Server: